Cover Image Credit: Wikimedia

 Frequently Asked Questions About Dzongri Trek

-A. Bandages, Cotton, Dettol (or similar product), Bandaids, have some generic medicines for fever, pain, nausea, upset stomach and constipation.
+Bandages, cotton, dettol (or similar product), band-aids, have some generic medicines for fever, pain, nausea, upset stomach and constipation.
 Do keep electrolytes in case if you are dehydrated.
 Also keep balms, iodine, etc..
 You may also want to keep some Chlorine tablets as at the treks you may not get bottled water.

-A. Yes, the trek is quite safe.
-But it is advisable to not carry any expensive material or jewellery with you.
+Yes, the trek is quite safe.
+But it is advisable to not carry any expensive material or jewelry with you.

 Some people have reportedly suffered from AMS – acute mountain sickness on this trek.
 Ensure that you keep enough medications with you.
 Also ensure that you keep yourself hydrated throughout the trek.

-Q. Can you carry alcohol with you during the trekking ?
+Can you carry alcohol with you during the trekking?

-Q. Anything else that one should keep in mind ?
+Anything else that one should keep in mind?

 People Also Read: